suffolklibraries/lgc/content/collections/events/sudbury-movers.md

     content:
       -
         type: text
         text: 'Sudbury Movers meets at All Saints Church Hall in Sudbury.
-You can enter the church through the wooden double doors on Northgate Street or the sliding doors (disabled entrance) on Old Foundry Road.'
+You can enter the church through the wooden double doors through the entrance from church street.
+The session is held within the main church hall.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Once you’ve arrived on the first floor, go through the Lecture Hall door on the right-hand side of the staff desk.'
   -
     type: heading
     attrs: